amalog/scratch/sketch/database.md

   * `retract(+Node, -Db)` removes clauses that unify with `Node` (which can also be a clause ref from `clause/2`

 In some circumstances (sandboxing?), one might want to remove these predicates or start with a different default set.
 That should be easily done.

+## Notation

+Programmers need notation for constructing a database as a value.
+One approach is to provide predicates which define an interface and require that developers manually construct a database using those predicates.
+We need predicates for interacting with databases anyway, so this is the minimal notation approach.
+Many languages stop here.

+Will first class databases be used often enough to warrant syntactic sugar?
+Sugar should be implemented with macros, so it won't be part of the core language.
+Nevertheless, it's worth considering how this sugar might look.

+One approach is to embed Amalog in Amalog using raw text syntax and have macros desugar it to a series of `assertz/2` calls.
+Like this:

+    Nicks = db`
+        jacob jake

+        william bill

+        robert bob
+    `
+    Nicks:william Bill

+Amalog's requirement for whitespace between predicates makes this syntactically expensive.
+That overhead creates a barrier to entry to prevent them from using databases even when they make sense.
+Using raw string syntax also hides the internal terms from macro expansion.
+Without using it in real code, it's hard to say if that's what we want by default or not.

+Databases are somewhat-sorta-kinda like associative arrays in other languages.
+Languages divide into two categories on the sugar they use: `{}` or `[]`.
+The latter case is most common in languages where all arrays are associative.
+Semantically, a database is an indexed list of terms.
+That suggests a `[]` notation.  `{}` is quite helpful for escape syntax inside DCGs, so I lean away from using that.
+Perhaps something like

+    Nicks = db [
+        jacob jake
+        william bill
+        robert bob
+        ]
+    Nicks:william Bill

+## Questions

+It should be possible to store databases inside facts in another database.
+How does that look/work?

+How is comparison defined on database values?